Thomas Ashton, 1st Baron Ashton of Hyde: Family

 Two of Ashton's sisters married the Lupton brothers: Sir Charles Lupton to Katharine and Arthur Lupton to Harriet.
-Lord Ashton's first cousin, Helen Potter (née Leech 1839-1932), was the mother of Beatrix Potter.
-Ashton married Eva Margaret James, daughter of John Lewis and his wife, Jane Ramsden Ashworth, in 1886.
+Lord Ashton's first cousin, Helen Potter (née Leech 1839–1932), was the mother of Beatrix Potter.
+Sister Elizabeth Marion Ashton married James Bryce.
+Ashton married Eva Margaret James, daughter of John Henry James, JP for Hertfordshire, and his wife, Jane Ramsden Ashworth, in 1886.
 They had four children: two sons and two daughters: